GasChromatographyToolbox/GasChromatographyToolbox/README.md

 Pluto will open your browser.
 In the field `Open from file` the URL of a notebook or the path to a locally downloaded notebook can be insert and the notebook will open and load the necessary packages.

+> :warning: **Running a notebook for the first time after installing Julia can take some time to download the needed packages to your system.**

 An expanded tutorial can be found in this [PDF](https://github.com/JanLeppert/GasChromatographySimulator.jl/raw/main/InstallGuide.pdf).

 ### Overview of notebooks